shamvoke/shamvoke/src/_posts/2026-06-14-how-to-run-windows-on-linux.md

 Then Microsoft introduced **WSL**, the Windows Subsystem for Linux.

-For many Linux users ~~stuck~~ on Windows, it changed everything.
+For many users ~~stuck~~ on Windows, it changed everything.
 Instead of running Linux inside a traditional virtual machine, Linux applications could run with performance that felt remarkably close to native.
 It was one of the first times I started paying attention to what was happening underneath the virtualization layer.

 ## The switch